 Raising our boys is a special job, and we must take it seriously.

-I’m so thankful that God has blessed us with two sons to mold and teach to become soldiers for His Namesake.
+I’m so thankful that God has blessed us with two sons to mold and teach to become young men.
 It was obvious that they wanted to be like their Daddy long before they could be encouraged in any one direction by others.

 Little boys naturally want to be just like their dad.
 I would often ask one of them, “Can you please help me carry these grocery bags.
 I need somebody big and strong to help me.”
 They would come running to help me, showing me their muscles and telling me how strong they were.
 Both would say, “I’m big and strong like Daddy.”
 They wanted to be manly men, just like their father.
 They saw their dad opening the door for me and so they did, too.